15 Physical Therapy Shoulder Exercises with Resistance Bands

 Hold the band with arms extended straight in front of you, one higher than the other.
 Pull the band apart, moving the arms in a vertical plane.

-Once you have gained a degree of mobility in the shoulder socket with the pulley, you can start using resistance bands for physical therapy exercises to build up strength and greater mobility in your shoulder.
+These physio shoulder exercises are great for strengthening your shoulders and reducing the chance of injury.
+For initial recovery after shoulder surgery, a physiotherapy shoulder pulley is often the best solution.
+Once you have gained a degree of mobility in the shoulder socket with the pulley, you can start using resistance bands for physio exercises to build up strength and greater mobility in your shoulder.
+See this article for how to use a shoulder pulley for physical therapy exercises.